madhurima99/Emotion-Detection-from-text/README.md

+# Automated detection of different emotions from textual comments and feedbacks

+## Aim:
-# Deep learning algorithm to detect different types of emotions contained in a collection of English Sentences or a large paragraph
+To develop a deep learning algorithm to detect different types of emotions contained in a collection of english sentences or a large paragraph.

 ## Synopsis:
 Social networking platforms have become an essential means for communicating